-20. Instruments
+22. Instruments

-In order to achieve the objectives set out in this Policy, the Company and the Group have a Diversity and Inclusion Division of the Company (or such division as assumes the duties thereof at any time) that is responsible for implementing, monitoring and verifying compliance with this Policy.
+In order to achieve the objectives set out in this Policy, the Company has the rules established in the Governance and Sustainability System, particularly in the Compliance and Internal Reporting and Whistleblower Protection System Policy, in addition to the Diversity and Inclusion Division of the Company (or such division as assumes the duties thereof at any time), which is responsible for implementing, monitoring and verifying compliance with this Policy.

 This Policy was initially approved by the Board of Directors on 16 December 2008 as the Equality and Reconciliation Policy.
-Subsequently, as a result of the Company's pioneer spirit and the process of ongoing review of the Governance and Sustainability System, it approved a Diversity and Inclusion Policy.
-On 19 April 2021, the Company's Board of Directors approved the consolidation of the Diversity and Inclusion Policy and the Equal Opportunity and Reconciliation Policy, creating this single policy, which was last amended on 20 June 2023.
+It subsequently approved a Diversity and Inclusion Policy as a result of the Company's pioneering spirit and the ongoing review of the Governance and Sustainability System.
+On 19 April 2021 the Company's Board of Directors approved the consolidation of the Diversity and Inclusion Policy and the Equal Opportunity and Reconciliation Policy, creating this single policy, which was last amended on 19 March 2024, and which was renamed the Diversity and Inclusion and Anti-Harassment Policy.